Long working hours are a killer, WHO study shows

-GENEVA (REUTERS) - Working long hours is killing hundreds of thousands of people a year in a worsening trend that may accelerate further due to the Covid-19 pandemic, the World Health Organisation (WHO) said on Monday (May 17).
+GENEVA • Working long hours is killing hundreds of thousands of people a year in a worsening trend that may accelerate further due to the Covid-19 pandemic, the World Health Organisation (WHO) said.

 "Working 55 hours or more per week is a serious health hazard," said Dr Maria Neira, director of the WHO's Department of Environment, Climate Change and Health.

-"What we want to do with this information is promote more action, more protection of workers," she said.

-The joint study, produced by the WHO and the International Labour Organisation, showed that most victims (72 per cent) were men and were middle-aged or older.
-Often, the deaths occurred much later in life, sometimes decades later, than the shifts worked.
+The WHO and International Labour Organisation joint study showed that most victims (72 per cent) were men and were middle-aged or older.
+Often, the deaths occurred much later in life than the shifts worked.

-It also showed that people living in South-east Asia and the Western Pacific region - a WHO-defined region which includes China, Japan and Australia - were the most affected.
+It also showed that people living in South-east Asia and the Western Pacific region - a WHO-defined area which includes China, Japan and Australia - were the most affected.

 Overall, the study - drawing on data from 194 countries - said that working 55 hours or more a week is associated with a 35 per cent higher risk of stroke and a 17 per cent higher risk of dying from ischemic heart disease compared with a 35-40 hour working week.